popolo-project/popolo-spec/specs/vote.md

   </tbody>
 </table>

+* The `person` property <em class="rfc2119">must not</em> be used if an organization is voting.
 * The `organization` property <em class="rfc2119">must not</em> be used if a person is voting.
-* Pairing agreements exist outside vote events and may not be respected.
-The `pair` property <em class="rfc2119">must not</em> be used unless the pairing agreement is respected.
+* "Pairing" refers to a reciprocal agreement between two voters by which a voter abstains if the other is unable to vote.
+However, a voter may not honor the agreement.
+The agreement is not in effect if both voters are able to vote.
+The `pair` property <em class="rfc2119">must not</em> be used unless the agreement is honored and in effect.

 <p class="note" id="note1">1.
 For example, `"absent"` and `"not voting"` are valid values of the `option` property.</p>
+<p class="note" id="note2">2.
+The default value for a vote's weight is `1`.</p>

 <h1 id="serialization">4.
 Serialization</h1>